purnasai/sAI_Vault/docs/python/Bytes.md

 1. Varibale Casing

 Casing in python:
-Pascal casing is not used in python much.
+- Pascal casing is not used in python much.
+- Snke casing is used mostly.
 ![Alt text](image.png)

 2. **id()**: unique identifier is memory address of object referenced by a variable.